 - Quit the sport for six months in the winter of 2011

-"Delighted to be getting out today.
+He tweeted: "Delighted to be getting out today.
 Looking forward to getting home to see friends and family."

 Mania fell at the fourth flight of the St John Lee Handicap Hurdle when riding Stagecoach Jasper.